CARE ratings for Indian debt instruments-Nov 25

 -------------------

-Satyanarayan Tea Co.
-Pvt Ltd ST Bk Fac CARE A4 87.5 Reaffirmed
+Theis Precision Steel India Pvt Ltd ST Bk Fac CARE A2 100 Reaffirmed

 LONG TERM RATINGS: